My Concierge LLC is not just an accounting/bookkeeping office management service.

 I have been asked how I came to work for famous/rich businessmen: 1) answered the ad listing specific skills; 2) and was able to do the job without a lot of instruction.
 To keep former employers, now clients, happy there is more:

 - have a strong work ethic.

-- able to quickly zero in on what’s most important.
+- able to quickly zero in on what’s most important and prioritize.

 - use simple universal methods for tracking information.

 Patricia M. Sepety (Patty) of My Concierge LLC will provide a program customized to meet your unique situation.
 How can Patty help you?
 To find out please go to the contact page and ring her bell!